Silicon-Valley00/eirhub-frontend/README.md

 # Eirhub

-Repository for Healthcare webapp (Software Engineering project)
+Repository for frontend of Eirhub (Software Engineering project)

 # Want to Contribute?